flancia-coop/doc.anagora.org/social-coop-oc.md

 Volunteers to facilitate:
 Volunteers to notetake:
-Attendees: [Caitlin to actively participate for first hour.
+Attendees: Melissa, Calix, Luke [Caitlin to actively participate for first hour.
 Listen only for last 30 min.]

 ### Agenda